SamS97/Projects/Project 2- Predicting Bitcoin Price Trend Using Sentiment Analysis/README.md

 - CollectingVWAPBitcoinData.py- This is how I collected the Bitcoin price data.
 I used Chainrider Finance's API to accomplish this.

 - FINALLSTMDatasetBitcoin.xlsx- This is the dataset I fed into my LSTM Neural Network.
 It includes data on Volume-Average Weighted Price and sentiment analysis data on headlines and user reactions.
+This Excel file is available for download (.xlsx).

 - Honors Thesis Presentation- Sam Steinberg.pdf- This is my powerpoint presentation I displayed during my thesis defense.
 I recommend viewing it to understand the project better.